 While I have GPS on my iPhone and I have a subscription card for Gaia GPS from Cairn, I don’t count on my phone for navigation in the backcountry.
 I much prefer a map and compass.
 Batteries never die on a compass.
 You never lose signal on a paper map.

 I learned how to use a map for navigation in both the Civil Air Patrol in high school and the Army.
 I can read and understand how to use a topographical (topo) map.
-This is a basic survival skill everyone should learn.
+This is a basic survival skill everyone should learn, especially if you are a hiker.

 So, I always carry a compass with me out on the trail.
 I may not always carry a full topo map but I do carry a trail map or take a picture of the trail map at the trailhead before setting off.
 If I am going into serious backcountry, I will make sure I have a good map.